 The Vanderbilt Journal of Transnational Law is an integral part of the intellectual life at Vanderbilt Law School.
 The Journal hosts a biennial symposium on current issues of international and comparative law.
-Recent symposia have drawn participants from around the world to discuss topics such as foreign state immunity, international law and the arctic, and transborder trusts and estates.
+Recent symposiums have drawn participants from around the world to discuss topics such as foreign state immunity, international law and the arctic, and transborder trusts and estates.

 - Mr. Ian Smillie, “Blood Diamonds and Non-State Actors”

-- Professor Jean d’Aspremont, “Cognitive Conflicts and the Making of International Law from Empirical Concord to Conceptual Discord in Legal Scholarship”
+- Professor Jean d’Aspremont, “Cognitive Conflicts and the Making of International Law: From Empirical Concord to Conceptual Discord in Legal Scholarship”

-- Professor Harlan G. Cohen
+- Professor Harlan G. Cohen, “Lawyers and Precedent”

 Feb 2011: Foreign State Immunity at Home and Abroad — The Vanderbilt Journal of Transnational Law published scholarly articles related to this symposium in vol-44-no-4 and vol-44-no-5 (2011).